 Rental car insurance options

 The additional rental car insurance in Greece is usually available in four main types.
-Liability coverage

 Liability insurance is designed to protect you if you harm someone or their property while driving.
 Your insurance provider will assist you in reviewing your plans and determining the appropriate liability cap for you.

 This waiver helps cover the costs of repair when you cause any damage to the rental car.
 It also covers the cost of replacing the vehicle if it is stolen.
 This cover may duplicate your car insurance when you have paid for comprehensive or collision coverage.
 You must take this waiver if you don’t want to pay extra fees from your pocket to cover any damages.

 This cover is essential in paying for any loss of personal belongings such as phones and laptops when they are stolen from the rental car.
 If you already have personal property coverage, then there is no need to pay for this cover as it duplicates it.